Bachelor of Science in Health Information Management

 To be considered for acceptance into the Health Information Management program, students:

-- must be accepted as a student at Gordon State College.
+- are accepted as a student at Gordon State College.

-- must have completed a minimum of 30 semester credit hours.
+- have completed a minimum of 30 semester credit hours.

-- must have a minimum overall GPA of 2.5 to be eligible
+- have a minimum overall GPA of 2.5 to be eligible

-- must submit one letter of recommendation (professional reference or faculty reference)
+- submit one letter of recommendation (professional reference or faculty reference)

 Admission to the health information management program is both competitive and selective.
 Program admission is per cohort and the program will begin in the Spring Semester each year.